shriazure/PLS-for-onprem-workloads-haproxy/README.md

 ### Provider Spoke Virtual Network
 1. **VM Scale Set**: pls-ha-proxy using two instances inside haproxy subnet.
-2. **Internal load standard balancer** pls-std-ilb (10.0.0.132).
+2. **Internal load standard balancer** pls-std-ilb (172.16.0.132).
-3. **Private Link Service**: pls-haproxy using 10.0.0.164 that is from subnet pls-nat-subnet.
+3. **Private Link Service**: pls-haproxy using 172.16.0.164 that is from subnet pls-nat-subnet.
-4. **VPN Gateways and connection** between Azure and On-premises environment.
+4. **VNET Peering, VPN Gateways and connection** between Azure Hub and Spoke and On-premises environment.

 ### Customer A and B